danrevah/typeserializer/README.md

 #### Express Integration

- It's not a must to use with Express if you use it as explained earlier, but if you would like to use it with an annotation instead.
+It's suggested to use the annotation `@TypeSerializerResponse` while working with Express.

  1. Add a middleware BEFORE the routes: